String theory in twistor space and minimal tension holography: Introduction

-The starting point in \S\ref{sec:twistor_sigma_model} is an alternative formulation for the $SL(2,\C)$ WZW theory.
+The starting point in \S\ref{sec:twistor_sigma_model} is an alternative formulation for the $SL(2;\C)$ WZW theory.
 We propose the incidence relations

-where $g\in SL(2,\C)$ and $(\alpha,\dot{\alpha})$ are indices that label two-component spinors transforming under conjugate representations.
-We show that the requirement that the incidence relations are preserved by the natural left- and right-actions of $SL(2,\C)$ give right- and left-invariant currents, that generate the left- and right-actions, respectively.
+where $g\in SL(2;\C)$ and $(\alpha,\dot{\alpha})$ are indices that label two-component spinors transforming under conjugate representations.
+We show that the requirement that the incidence relations are preserved by the natural left- and right-actions of $SL(2;\C)$ give right- and left-invariant currents, that generate the left- and right-actions, respectively.
 These are $(J_L)_{\alpha}{}^{\beta}\sim \omega_{\alpha}\lambda^{\beta}$ and $(J_R)_{\dot{\alpha}}{}^{\dot{\beta}}\sim\mu_{\dot{\alpha}}\pi^{\dot{\beta}}.$ Comparison with the WZW model suggests $\omega_{\alpha}$ and $\lambda^{\alpha}$ are holomorphic on-shell, whilst $\mu_{\dot{\alpha}}$ and $\pi^{\dot{\alpha}}$ should be anti-holomorphic on-shell.
 This is reproduced by the action

 This is the $AdS_3$ content of the $k=1$ theory.
-In \S\ref{sec:euclidean_AdS3}, we then specialise to the case of Euclidean $AdS_3$ (or $H_3^+$) by introducing a notion of Hermitian conjugation and making the identification $\bar{ Z}= W$, where $Z=(\omega,\pi)$ and $ W=(\lambda,\mu)$.
+In \S\ref{sec:euclidean_AdS3}, we then specialise to the case of Euclidean $AdS_3$ (or $H_3^+$) by introducing a notion of Hermitian conjugation and making the identifications $\bar{\omega}_{\dot{\alpha}} = \mu_{\dot{\alpha}}$ and $\bar{\pi}^{\alpha} = -\lambda^{\alpha}$.
 In this signature, the condition that the currents $J_L$ and $J_R$ are independently traceless is equivalent to the theory being constrained to the boundary; however, the signature condition only requires the weaker condition that the sum of the traces vanish.
-In the Euclidean $AdS_3$ setting, we work in terms of an explicit parameterisation of $SL(2,\C)/SU(2)$.
-By taking a near boundary limit, we recover the boundary incidence relations,
+In this way we show how, in the Euclidean case, the physical states are constrained to live at the boundary.
+In the Euclidean $AdS_3$ setting, we work in terms of an explicit parameterisation of $SL(2;\C)/SU(2)$.
+By taking a near-boundary limit, we recover the boundary incidence relations,

 that are the purely (anti-)holomorphic incidence relations that have appeared widely in the $k=1$ string literature \cite{Dei:2020zui,Knighton:2020kuh,Knighton:2023mhq,Bhat:2021dez}.